wayofthepie/blog-src/posts/2017-07-15-Zero-Downtime-Updates.markdown

 ```

 ## List The Nodes
 Did it actually work?
-Let's test.
-To retrieve the credentials and load the context for
+Before we can test, we need to get some credentials.
+To retrieve
-our cluster into kubectl:
+the credentials for the cluster:

 ```{.bash}
 $ gcloud container clusters get-credentials test-cluster --zone europe-west1-b --project my-project